 SCORM is great to use if your school already uses an LMS and all students have to sign in to it daily.
 Using SCORM is then an easy transition and a great way to usefully bring new published material into your courses.
 However, if you do not use an LMS, adopting a new system and integrating various programs for occasional use may be a large hurdle to jump for both you and your students.

 These practical challenges are worth considering before deciding to use SCORM to integrate external materials.
 Using SCORM enables you to integrate great software into your courses — and it means that students will know it’s there and will know exactly where to find it.
-In the next post, I’ll write about how you can use SCORM to integrate ClarityEnglish programs into your curriculum.
+You can find all our SCORM-related posts on our series page here.